1819 - A New Society

 2020 - The Third Century

 The Society held its first online lectures during the COVID-19 pandemic, including the annual Priestley lecture – the story of Edward Jenner and the smallpox vaccine, given by Gareth Williams.
+The book can be ordered here.

 Many ideas are being developed to reach a wider audience – within and beyond Leeds.